StoneRaptor5870/key-value-store/Readme.md

 - `HGETALL key` – Returns all fields and values in a hash
 - `HEXISTS key field` – Checks if a field exists in a hash
 - `HDEL key field` – Deletes one fields from a hash

+### Pub/Sub Commands

+- `PUBLISH channel message` – Sends a message to all clients subscribed to the given channel
+- `SUBSCRIBE channel` – Subscribes the client to one or more channels
+- `UNSUBSCRIBE channel` – Unsubscribes the client from one or more channels (or all if none given)

 ### Persistence Commands